-Furthermore, if the changes result in an aggregate reimbursement impact exceeding $500,000 per year across all providers, the carrier is required to provide a good faith estimate of the financial impact to each provider and submit this information to the commissioner of insurance for public disclosure.
-The bill also specifies that the new provisions will take effect 60 days after passage and has a projected fiscal impact of less than $10,000 for the fiscal years 2025 through 2028.
+Furthermore, if the changes result in an aggregate reimbursement impact exceeding $500,000 per year across all participating providers, the carrier is required to provide a good faith estimate of the financial impact to each provider and submit this information to the commissioner of insurance for public disclosure.
+The bill will take effect 60 days after its passage and is projected to have a fiscal impact of less than $10,000 annually from 2025 to 2028.

 Statutes affected: Introduced: 420-J:8